Looney Tunes and Merrie Melodies filmography (1930–1939): 1932

-All Looney Tunes cartoons are directed by Hugh Harman, while all Merrie Melodies cartoons are directed by Rudolf Ising, again still uncredited.
+All Looney Tunes cartoons are directed by Hugh Harman, while all Merrie Melodies cartoons are directed by Rudolf Ising.

-All cartoons from this year are in the public domain since their copyrights were not renewed, with four exceptions: Ride Him, Bosko!, Bosko the Drawback, Bosko's Dizzy Date, and Bosko's Woodland Daze.
-These four cartoons had their copyrights renewed in 1961 and will not be in the public domain until January 1, 2028.
+All cartoons from this year fell into the public domain between 1960 and 1961 since their copyrights were not renewed by Warner Bros.
+Pictures and United Artists, with four exceptions: Ride Him, Bosko!, Bosko the Drawback, Bosko's Dizzy Date, and Bosko's Woodland Daze.
+These four cartoons had their copyrights renewed by Warner Bros.
+Pictures in 1961 and will not be in the public domain until January 1, 2028 when the maximum term for other copyrights will expire.